mlibrary/catalog-browse/.github/pull_request_template.md

 ## Testing
 List instructions on how to test the pull request.
 Some examples:

-- Run the tests to make sure they pass (`docker-compose run --rm web npm run test`).
+- Run the tests to make sure they pass (`docker-compose run --rm web bundle exec rspec`/`docker-compose run --rm web npm run test`).
   - Break the new/updated unit tests to make sure they're working properly.
 - Make sure the PR is consistent in these browsers:
   - [x] Chrome